The following options are currently available for faculty members to collaborate with the Office of Residence Life & Housing:

 Residing at Clairmont Campus, four regular, full-time faculty members engage students through ongoing programs and interactions.
 Faculty In Residence (FIRs), selected through an application process, offer a program series based on topics that enrich the residential experience.
 Field trips, speakers, and open discussions provide opportunities for FIRs to live and to learn with students.
 Click here for a current list of Faculty in Residence.

 Faculty members interested in becoming a Faculty-in-Residence may download an application packet here.
-We anticipate two vacancies for Fall 2014.
+We anticipate one vacancy for Fall 2015.

 Teaching in Residence Halls